Sonnet 198

 Her gentleness in clouds aloft,

-And when her tears come down in rain,
+And when her tears come down in rain

-I clasp her soul; I feel her pain;
+To bless my soul; I feel her pain;

 But then a rainbow yon I see,